 This message shows that your installation appears to be working correctly.

-Log out and back in (or run newgrp docker) for the group membership to take effect.
-After that, Docker commands work without sudo:
+Log out and back in (or run newgrp docker) so the new group membership takes effect for your shell.
+Confirm:

 Create the Compose file: